coteditor/CotEditor/CONTRIBUTING.md

 We don't accept pull requests adding bundled themes at the moment.
 You can distribute yours as an additional theme in your own way, and add a link to our [wiki page](https://github.com/coteditor/CotEditor/wiki/Additional-Themes).

-### Graphics Resources
+### Graphic Resources

 We don't accept pull requests for image resources. @1024jp enjoys creating and brushing up the graphics ;).
-If you find a graphic resource having some kind of mistake to be fixed, please just point out on the Issues page.
+If you find a graphic resource having some kind of issues to be fixed, please just point out on the Issues page.